 On a rainy day, the trail down to the actual water can be downright dangerous so be advised.
 You can slide off the rock or relax in the cool water.
 The pool is big enough for plenty of people to relax unimpeded.

 Atlanta and North Georgia

-Sope Creek– a favorite for mountain bikers, casual swimmers, and historians, the Sope Creek area hosts the ruins of an old mill.
+Sope Creek is a favorite for mountain bikers, casual swimmers, and historians and hosts the ruins of an old mill.
 You can wade in the water by the ruins or head upstream to some deeper pools.
 Although used often I’ve still spotted a copperhead sunning.
 Don’t worry, step around and go about your business, copperheads aren’t swimmers!

-Mead’s Quarry Lake– Located within the Ijams Nature Center, this former marble quarry-turned-lake is a favorite place to cool off.
-There’s a roped off area appropriate for all ages as well as miles of trails.
+Located within the Ijams Nature Center in Knoxville, Mead’s Quarry Lake is a former marble quarry-turned-lake and favorite place to cool off.
+There’s a roped-off area appropriate for all ages as well as miles of trails.
 The Keyhole is a unique spot nearby where pieces of marble have been piled up into a design.
 There’s plentiful parking nearby and trails for mountain biking.